 - Great ears

 Club DJs are performers: charismatic and able to move a crowd of strangers with the force of their personality and their passion for music.
-Remixers are open, curious, and creative enough to grasp the possibilities contained within a song.
-Live DJs and remixers alike benefit from strong communication and networking skills, although the live DJ scene is particularly social.
+Live DJs benefit from strong communication and networking skills.
+Radio/podcast DJs should be relatable and current on news and what people are talking about.

-Live DJs work at night, often into the wee hours of the morning.
+Live club DJs work at night, often into the wee hours of the morning, while festival and mobile DJs work based on the event schedule, and radio/podcast DJs are based on radio station or production schedules.
 Before becoming a regular fixture at a club or creating a professional arrangement with a party planner, most work hard to secure one or two gigs a week while working day jobs for additional income.